jamesaduncan/osom.guide/src/services.md

 ## Service governance

-To govern the network of services, the [executive](/executive) requires additional information about each service that helps them understand and make changes when needed.
+To govern the network of services, [{{ exec }}](/executive) requires additional information about each service that helps them understand and make changes when needed.

 1. A Wardley Map of how the service is delivered and the components it requires
 2. Performance data